 Overview

-The MPH degree is a professional degree for students who require a broad general academic experience in public health.
-Students will acquire competency in the fundamental public health disciplines.
+The Online MPH degree prepares students to become future health care leaders and tackle public health challenges in their own community and around the world.
+The Online MPH degree is designed for students who desire a public health degree with the flexibility of online education as well as real-time access to their faculty.
+Students will acquire competency in the fundamental public health disciplines and gain an in-depth understanding of core principles, along with abilities to work effectively in different areas of the public health profession.
 This includes research design and conduct, data analysis and policy analysis, communications, program planning and administration, public health systems and the organization of health services in the United States and Latin America, recognition and analysis of ethical issues in public health and professional practice, the needs of special populations, and the integration of these core disciplines in public health decision making.
-The MPH degree is a 45-credit hour program that is accredited by the Council on Education for Public Health (CEPH).
+The Online MPH degree is a 45-credit hour program that is accredited by the Council on Education for Public Health (CEPH).

 Admission Requirements